-1Now there was a man of Benjamin whose name was Kish the son of Abiel, the son of Zeror, the son of Becorath, the son of Aphiah, the son of a Benjamite, a mighty man of valor.
+1Now there was a man of Benjamin whose name was Kish, the son of Abiel, the son of Zeror, the son of Becorath, the son of Aphiah, the son of a Benjamite, a mighty man of valor.

-4He passed through the hill country of Ephraim and passed through the land of Shalishah, but they did not find them.
+4And he passed through the hill country of Ephraim and passed through the land of Shalishah, but they were not found.
 Then they passed through the land of Shaalim, but they were not there.
 And he passed through the land of the Benjamites, but they did not find them.

 11As they went up the ascent to the city, they found young women going out to draw water and said to them, “Is the seer here?”